ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

    :class: image-boxshadow
    :alt: Options for the root element.

-The **Call** dropdown tells alyvix what action to perform when the test case object is executed:
+The **Call** dropdown tells Alyvix what action to perform when the test case object is executed:

 * **Run:**  Start a Windows application
 * **Kill:**  Terminate a running application